Help with Bacteria

 Transportation of Specimens for Neisseria gonorrhoeae Culture

-An APHL document that describes the transport systems suitable for transporting N. gonorrhoeae specimens and it highlights available performance data and outlines the benefits and limitations of each system.
+This APHL document describes the systems suitable for transporting N. gonorrhoeae specimens.
+It provides available performance data, and compares the benefits and limitations of each system.

 The following helpful tables are from the Manual of Clinical Microbiology, 10th ed.
 (J. Versalovic, K.C.
 Carroll, G. Funke, J.H.
 Jorgensen, M.L.
 Landry, and D.W.
 Warnock, ed.; ASM Press, Washington, DC, 2011), ASMscience

 Bacterial Collection, Transport and Storage Guidelines

 Collection, transport, and storage guidelines for microbiological laboratory diagnostic studies.

 Diagnosis of BV using a Gram Stain Smear of Vaginal Secretions

 Interpretation of Bacterial Lower Respiratory Tract Culture Results

 Interpretative criteria used with respiratory tract specimens.